"We are here to support our community and to promote plant-based alternatives".

 - We are vegan!
 Plant-based products generally require much less agricultural land, need less water and cause less pollution than animal products

-- Not using Almond milk/Almonds.
+- Not using Almond milk.
 Almonds require a lot of water to reach maturity.
 It takes 4.6 litres of water to produce each and every almond

 - By default we serve tap water, bottled water is available on request at extra charge